 Your guide will go over the planned menu with you before your trip and welcome any input regarding personal preference or dietary requirements you may have.

 Fishing is primarily for Brook trout or Muskie (Muskelunge) and it is not uncommon for anglers to bring two completely different sets of rigging in order to chase both species.
 If fishing is a priority for you or your party an 8-day itinerary is recommended especially if you are going during the second half of the season.

 If you plan to fish, a Maine fishing license is required.
 7-day and seasonal licenses can be obtained online through the Maine Department of Inland Fisheries and Wildlife website (http://www.maine.gov/ifw/licenses_permits/fishing.htm) or at most fishing supply retailers.

 The river grows noticeably as the waters of the Southwest and Northwest branches are added to the flow.

-At Seven islands the river widens and the flow braids around the numerous alluvial islands which give this beautiful valley it's name.
+At Seven islands the river braids around the numerous alluvial islands which give this beautiful valley it's name.
 8-day itineraries will enjoy a short canoeing day somewhere along this stretch of the river.